 It is a fact that Arlington69 scored more goals when he went from 2-2 to 3-2 than when he went from 3-1 to 3-2.
 Hence, the (a) “score-line before 3-2” and the b) “goal distribution after 3-2” definitely appear to be correlated although the statistical uncertainty (small sample sizes) prevents us from concluding this with certainty.

-But a quick peek on page 1 in any science book would tell you what Arlington69 clearly missed here:
+But a quick peek on page 1 in any science book would tell you something that Arlington69 clearly missed here:

-Regression to the mean can be seen everywhere in life, but football has brought many examples.
+Regression to the mean can be seen everywhere in life, but football offers so many examples.

-One such example is a situation from the Spanish La Liga in the 2018/19 season.
-You may recall that Paulinho in mid January had surprised everyone by scoring an impressive 8 goals.
-Meanwhile, Cristiano Ronaldo was having his worst season ever as he scored only half of that; namely 4.
+One of the best examples is the following situation from the Spanish La Liga, 2018/19 season.
+You may recall that Paulinho – a new joiner – in mid January had surprised everyone by scoring an impressive 8 goals.
+Meanwhile, Cristiano Ronaldo was having his worst season ever and had scored only 4.

 And then, Paulinho and Ronaldo both were hit smack in the face by regression to the mean: